isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 global scope (global reservation) and the ``reservation-mode`` must be set to ``global``.

-In the example above the ``client-class`` could be as well specified at the subnet level rather than pool level yielding the same effect.
+In the example above the ``client-class`` could also be specified at the subnet level rather than pool level yielding the same effect.